My Favorite Homemade Granola

 This post may contain affiliate links.
 Please read my disclosure policy.

-Seriously delicious homemade granola you’ll always want in your life!
-This recipe makes a big batch of fresh, crunchy, vanilla-scented granola full of whole grains, nuts and seeds baked with olive oil.
+A seriously delicious homemade granola you’ll always want in your life!
+This recipe makes a big batch of fresh, crunchy, vanilla-scented granola full of whole grains, nuts and seeds baked with olive oil instead of butter.

 Every time some well-designed granola packaging tempts me while I’m grocery shopping (usually while hungry, always a mistake) I walk past it quickly, jotting a mental note to myself to make a batch ASAP.

-- Make sure to choose an excellent quality extra-virgin olive oil.
+- Make sure to choose a good-tasting extra-virgin olive oil.

 - Grate fresh orange or lemon peel into the bowl when mixing, along with the vanilla.